londelec/leandcxmlman/source/sections/LogfileMain.rst

 This section provides information on how communication and event logfiles are created based on default settings as well as contents of each file.

-New communication logfile is created every 4 hours based on the default value of the :ref:`xmlelem-CommsLogger`.\ :ref:`xmlattr-CommsLoggerHourLimit` \ attribute.
+New communication logfile is created every 4 hours based on the default value of the :ref:`xmlelem-CommsLogger`.\ :ref:`xmlattr-CommsLoggerHourLimit` attribute.
-In addition to that new file will be created every time leandc is started/restarted based on the default value "0x00" of the :ref:`xmlelem-CommsLogger`.\ :ref:`xmlattr-CommsLoggerMode` \ attribute.
+In addition to that new file will be created every time |leandcapp| is started/restarted based on the default value "0x00" of the :ref:`xmlelem-CommsLogger`.\ :ref:`xmlattr-CommsLoggerMode` attribute.
-Example below shows 2 lists of files created if leandc runs continuously and if being restarted.
+Example below shows 2 lists of files created if application runs continuously and if being restarted.

 .. tip::

-   File creation date and hour (yyyy-mm-dd_hh) is automatically added to the name of the file specified in :ref:`xmlelem-CommsLogger`.\ :ref:`xmlattr-CommsLoggerLogfile` \ attribute.
+   File creation date and hour (yyyy-mm-dd_hh) is automatically added to the file name specified in :ref:`xmlelem-CommsLogger`.\ :ref:`xmlattr-CommsLoggerLogfile` attribute.
-   This is a sample list of files created, if leandc is running continuously without being restarted.
+   The sample below shows a list of files created if application is running continuously without being restarted.

    * 'logfile_2013-04-12_00.log'
    * 'logfile_2013-04-12_04.log'
    * 'logfile_2013-04-12_08.log'
    * 'logfile_2013-04-12_12.log'

-   Time-tag (hhmmss) is added to the name of the file which is created after leandc restart.
+   Time-tag (hhmmss) is automatically added to the name of the files created after |leandcapp| restart.
-   Time-tag will be added to the name of the new file only if there is an existing file which was created at the same hour range (4 hours).
+   Time-tag will be added only if there is an existing file which was created within a 4 hour window (4 hours is a default value of the :ref:`xmlelem-CommsLogger`.\ :ref:`xmlattr-CommsLoggerHourLimit` attribute).
-   This is a sample list of files created, if leandc was restarted at 14:04:13 and 14:07:32 and then switched off at 17:00:00 and started at 21:10:10.
+   The sample below shows a list of files created if application is restarted at 14:04:13 and 14:07:32, then stopped completely at 17:00:00 and started again at 21:10:10.

    * 'logfile_2013-04-12_12.log'
-   * 'logfile_2013-04-12_140413.log'	<- new file created after leandc restart at 14:04:13, time-tag is added because file created within a 4 hour range (at 12:00:00) exists
+   * 'logfile_2013-04-12_140413.log'	<- file created after restart at 14:04:13.
+Time-tag is added because file created within a 4 hour window already exists (file created at 12:00:00).
-   * 'logfile_2013-04-12_140732.log'	<- new file created after leandc restart at 14:04:13, time-tag is added because file created within a 4 hour range (at 12:00:00) exists
+   * 'logfile_2013-04-12_140732.log'	<- file created after restart at 14:04:13.
+Time-tag is added because file created within a 4 hour window already exists (file created at 12:00:00).
    * 'logfile_2013-04-12_16.log'
-   * 'logfile_2013-04-12_20.log'	<- new file created when leandc started at 21:10:10, no time-tag because there are no files created within a 4 hour range (from 20:00:00 to 23:59:59)
+   * 'logfile_2013-04-12_20.log'	<- file created when application starts at 21:10:10.
+No time-tag is added because there is no file created within a 4 hour window (from 20:00:00 to 23:59:59).

-Default settings of the event files are slightly different.
+Default settings for event files are slightly different.
-New event logfile is created every 6 hours based on the default value of the :ref:`xmlelem-EventLog`.\ :ref:`xmlattr-EventLogHourLimit` \ attribute.
+New event logfile is created every 6 hours based on the default value of the :ref:`xmlelem-EventLog`.\ :ref:`xmlattr-EventLogHourLimit` attribute.
-However new file will not be created upon leandc restart based on the default value "0x01" of the :ref:`xmlelem-EventLog`.\ :ref:`xmlattr-EventLogMode` \ attribute.
+However new file will not be created on |leandcapp| restart based on the default value "0x01" of the :ref:`xmlelem-EventLog`.\ :ref:`xmlattr-EventLogMode` attribute.
-If an existing file created within the same hour range (6 hours) is found after leandc restart, new entires will appended to that file.
+New entries will appended to the existing file if there is a file created within a 6 hour window (6 hours is a default value of the :ref:`xmlelem-EventLog`.\ :ref:`xmlattr-EventLogHourLimit` attribute).
-Example below shows the list of files created if leandc runs continuously and if being restarted.
+Example below shows a list of files created if application is being restarted.

 .. tip::

-   File creation date and hour (yyyy-mm-dd_hh) is automatically added to the name of the file specified in :ref:`xmlelem-EventLog`.\ :ref:`xmlattr-EventLogLogfile` \ attribute.
+   File creation date and hour (yyyy-mm-dd_hh) is automatically added to the file name specified in :ref:`xmlelem-EventLog`.\ :ref:`xmlattr-EventLogLogfile` attribute.
-   This is a sample list of files created, if leandc was restarted at 14:04:13.
+   The sample belows shows a list of files created if application is restarted at 14:04:13.

    * 'eventfile_2013-04-12_00.event'
    * 'eventfile_2013-04-12_06.event'
-   * 'eventfile_2013-04-12_12.event'	<- leandc restart at 14:04:13, no new file is created because file within a 6 hour range exists.
+   * 'eventfile_2013-04-12_12.event'	<- restart at 14:04:13, no new file created because file within a 6 hour window already exists.
 New entries are appended to this file.
    * 'eventfile_2013-04-12_18.event'

-Contents of a typical communication logfile is shown below:
+Contents of a typical communication logfile are shown below:

 .. code-block:: none